apollographql/apollo/docs/source/platform/schema-validation.md

     <code>FIELD_CHANGED_TYPE</code> Field used by at least one operation changed return type
   </li>
   <li id="INPUT_FIELD_CHANGED_TYPE">
-    <code>INPUT_FIELD_CHANGED_TYPE</code> Field in input object referenced in field argument used by at least one operation changed type
+    <code>INPUT_FIELD_CHANGED_TYPE</code> Field in input object referenced by argument on field used by at least one operation changed type
   </li>
   <li id="TYPE_CHANGED_KIND">
     <code>TYPE_CHANGED_KIND</code> Type used by at least one operation changed, ex: scalar to object or enum to union
   </li>
   <li id="ARG_CHANGED_TYPE">
-    <code>ARG_CHANGED_TYPE</code> Argument used by at least one operation changed a type
+    <code>ARG_CHANGED_TYPE</code> Argument on field used by at least one operation changed a type
   </li>
 </ul>